The Best SBA Lenders: Your Essential Guide

 Here are the most common questions about SBA lenders.

 Unfortunately, getting a loan through the SBA program can be a challenge.
-While it would seem to make sense that a government-backed loan is easier to obtain, the truth is often the opposite.
-As we stated, the SBA does not provide definitive qualifications, so the SBA lenders define their own requirements.
+While it may seem logical that a government-backed loan is easier to obtain, the reality is often the opposite.
+As we stated, the SBA does not provide definitive qualifications; therefore, SBA lenders define their own requirements.

-In general, SBA lenders require good-to-excellent credit scores, two or more years in business, high annual revenue, and healthy cash flow.
+Generally, SBA lenders require good to excellent credit scores, two or more years of business experience, high annual revenue, and a healthy cash flow.
 SBA loans may be out of reach for younger businesses or business owners with fair to poor credit.

 Beyond qualifying for the loan, the application process requires exhaustive documentation and a good amount of patience.
-We advise you to get your ducks in a row and prepare your paperwork before beginning the application process.
+We recommend that you gather your documents and prepare your paperwork before starting the application process.

 What is a Preferred SBA Lender?